 - Please stay involved during the whole class- socialize with your friends before and after class.
 We're glad you're with friends!

 - Practice at home!
 This class takes a lot of preparation by you every week.
 The more songs you know, the easier it is to do musical things in class - like harmony!

 - Encourage your child(ren) to explore music and allow them to learn in their way and time.
 By being in the room, they are exposed to everything even if they're only watching in the beginning.

 - 10-13 weekly 45-minute classes teaching a specific song collection - Bongos, Bells, Triangle, Fiddle, Drum, Tambourine, Flutes, Sticks, Maracas.
 There are 3 years of different collections.
 Summer is 7 weeks and the collection is called "Summer."

 - Music Together At Home--a DVD for all new Music Together families.

 - A professional recording each session with new songs, rhythm chants, "play-alongs," and tonal and rhythm patterns.
-Two copies - one for home and one for the car.
+CD plus access to MP3

 - Beautifully illustrated songbook with family activities to enjoy at home.